ErikSeewald/Eriks-Wasp-Sim/README.md

     decide against it:
   - Dynamically growing and shrinking the list of entities within a chunk is very expensive and necessitates a data structure that would eliminate all the benefits of locality from the earlier sections.
   - If thousands of entities left their chunk at the same time (not very rare) and thereby caused the chunks' data structures to be updated, the simulation ended up coming to a screeching halt until all chunks had been updated.
-  - Performance would be way too dependant on how many entities are in the same chunk.
+  - Performance would be way too dependent on how many entities are in the same chunk.
   - While accessing a chunk based on coordinates using an unordered map should theoretically be very fast, the reality of having to add and remove chunks from the map all the time prevents hashed access from reaching its full potential.
     Using a static set of chunks instead of dynamically growing and shrinking the map might lead to a small improvement in this aspect, but it would also severely limit how dynamic the simulation can be.